chnyda/taikungoclient/client/docs/RuleCreateCommand.md

 HasRuleDiscountRate returns a boolean if a field has been set.

-### SetRuleDiscountRateNil

-`func (o *RuleCreateCommand) SetRuleDiscountRateNil(b bool)`

- SetRuleDiscountRateNil sets the value for RuleDiscountRate to be an explicit nil

-### UnsetRuleDiscountRate
-`func (o *RuleCreateCommand) UnsetRuleDiscountRate()`

-UnsetRuleDiscountRate ensures that no value is present for RuleDiscountRate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)